KratosMultiphysics/Kratos/applications/MPMApplication/README.md

 The following features are currently available and subject to development within the MPM Application:
 - Formulation:
-  * Irreducible formulations (U displacement based)
+  * Irreducible formulations (u displacement based)
   * Mixed UP formulations

 - Element types:
-    * Updated Lagrangian elements - triangular and quadrilatera (2D) and tetrahedral and hexahedral (3D), structured and unstructured, using classical or partitioned quadrature rules (this latter limited to explicit MPM)
+    * Updated Lagrangian elements - triangular and quadrilateral (2D) and tetrahedral and hexahedral (3D), structured and unstructured, using classical or partitioned quadrature rules (this latter limited to explicit MPM)
     * Updated Lagrangian axis-symmetric elements - triangular and quadrilateral (2D), structured and unstructured
     * Updated Lagrangian mixed UP elements - triangular (2D) and tetrahedral (3D), structured and unstructured, stabilized using  Variational Multiscale Stabilization or Pressure Projection techniques